LukasWoodtli/WebPage/pelican/content/system_construction.md

 ##### Memory Model for Lock-Free Active Oberon

 1. Data shared between two or more activities at the same time has to be either
-    - protected by `EXCLISIVE` blocks or
+    - protected by `EXCLUSIVE` blocks or
     - read or modified using the *compare-and-swap* operation
 2. Changed shared data is visible to other activities after
     - leaving an `EXCLUSIVE` block or